 Beginning a new life at Swimbridge

-We are open to anyone over 65 as long as it is felt that Swimbridge will be the best place to cater for their nursing needs.
-To make sure the right decision is being made we undertake a detailed assessment before offering a place and contact doctors, social workers, nurses and family where necessary.
-We also accept residents under 65 with predominantly nursing needs.
+We are open to anyone over 65 as long as it is felt that Swimbridge will be the best place to cater for their needs.
+To make sure the right decision is being made we undertake a detailed assessment before offering a place together with you and your family, and where necessary will contact social workers, nurses and doctors .

 Making your decisions easier